thetanz/scripts/sbin/README.md

 ## ipgrepv4

-_Reed stdin an list nay IPv4 addressees_
+_read stdin and list any IPv4 addresses_

 ## ipgrepv6

-_Search stdin for ipv6 addresses_
+_read stdin and list any IPv6 addresses_

 ## ipi

-_Query IP API for any IP details_
+_query IP API for any IP details - beware, ip-api believe TLS is a premium feature_

 ## ipinfo